mderouet/SlackMessageEncoder/README.md

 Type a message and then encrypt it using the alt key

 ## Goal ?
-Preserve your anonymousity on slack since companies are now able to read private messages
+Preserve your confidentiality on slack since companies are now able to read private messages